DoriCzele/Flower-Quiz/README.md

 ### Site Owner's Goals

-* Providing information of plants and flowers.
+* Providing information about science.
-* Providing an interactive quiz to educate about plants.
+* Providing an interactive and enjoyable quiz to educate about science.
 * Providing feedback of the achieved score.

 ### Design Choices

-The website is a quiz game to test people's knowledge of plants and their flowers, therefore design choices are clear and natural.
+The website is a quiz game to test people's knowledge of science, therefore design choices are clear and natural.

 ### Colours